 Welcome to District Wildlife Solutions!
-We are a family owned and operated wildlife removal company servicing Montgomery County MD and the greater Washington DC area.
+We are a family owned and operated animal trapping service in Montgomery County MD and the greater Washington DC area.
 Our company specializes in humane wildlife trapping, removal and repairing of the damage caused by these unwanted guests.
 We specialize in bird control, bat colony removal, wild animal and rodent trapping and removal.
 We handle species such as squirrels, raccoons, skunks, opossums, groundhogs, snakes, and more.
 We pride ourselves on the quality of our work as well as our commitment to outstanding results.
 We look forward to building long-term relationships with our clients and guarantee your satisfaction!
 We’re a locally owned and operated company that values honesty and integrity and stands behind our work.
-Call us now at 240-292-0099 for your Washington DC wildlife control needs.
+Call us now at 240-292-0099 for your wildlife control needs.

 About District Wildlife Solutions and Our Services:

 Poison-free Washington DC rodent control – rats and mice.